South Sinai Guvernement

 Tourism

 Dahab attracts large numbers of tourists.
 At present, it is world-renowned for its windsurfing.
 Indeed, the reliable winds provide superb flat-water conditions inside Dahab’s sand spit.
-Further away from shore, wavy conditions couple with strong winds to provide challenging conditions for keen windsurfers.
-However, the kitesurfers have occupied the lagoon inside the sand spit in recent years, with two Russian-owned schools opening right on the beach.
-SCUBA diving, free-diving and snorkelling are also popular activities, with many reefs immediately adjacent to waterfront hotels.
+Further away from shore, wavy conditions coupled with strong winds are challenging for keen windsurfers.
+However, the kitesurfers have recently occupied the lagoon inside the sand spit, with two Russian-owned schools opening on the beach.
+SCUBA diving, free-diving and snorkelling are popular activities, with many reefs immediately adjacent to waterfront hotels.
 The nearby Blue Hole, nicknamed “The World’s Most Dangerous Diving Site”, and Canyon are internationally famous dive spots.
-The increasing destruction of coral from reckless divers and diving centres is a pressing issue.
+The increasing destruction of coral by reckless divers and diving centres is a pressing issue.
 It is causing some worry, sparking the need to regulate dive centres thoroughly.

-Land-based activities include rock climbing, camel riding, horse riding, cycling, mountain biking, and jeep and quad bike trips.
+Land-based activities include rock climbing, camel riding, horse riding, mountain biking, jeep and quad bike trips.
 Mount Sinai is a two-hour drive, with Saint Catherine’s Monastery being a popular tourist destination.

 Much of the reef coral just offshore is slowly disappearing, for inexperienced divers to take it out in large numbers.
-Another considerable problem is that in Masbat local restaurants are dumping sand and rock into the sea to extend the shoreline, again disrupting local coral reefs.
+Another considerable problem is that in Masbat, local restaurants dump sand and rock into the sea to extend the shoreline, disrupting local coral reefs.

 Name of Dahab